Spotlight on Sight Loss: Accessibility in the Workplace

 - Communication and guiding tips.

-Email Louise Franklin, Head of Corporate Partnerships on firstname.lastname@example.org, to book a session for your company.
+Email our Corporate Partnerships team at firstname.lastname@example.org to book a session for your company.

 Resources for companies

 In London, 200,000 people are blind or partially sighted, yet only a quarter of working-age people with a visual impairment are employed.

 We work collaboratively across the sight loss sector with policymakers and community leaders to ensure our grant-giving delivers more than just financial aid.
 Partnering with the Vision Foundation provides an unrivaled opportunity to unlock the talent and aspirations of blind and partially sighted people.

 Co-Chair of our Centenary Appeal Board, Naqi Rizvi who has worked in financial services since 2017 shares his experience overcoming the challenges in his career.